enkodellc/blazorboilerplate/docs/intro/architecture.rst

 The diagram shows the dependencies of the main projects.
 Every project with text to localize depends on **Localization** project.

 **Client** project is used only with Blazor WebAssembly, so it runs on the browser.
 It initializes the WebAssembly startup.
+If you only use Blazor Server, remove this project from solution.

 **Server** project manages the main services: authentication, authorization, API, etc.